 Utilities are likely to increasingly converge with telecommunications: Already today utility and telecommunications companies are working together to explore how telecommunications services and solutions will be provided for Europe's future smart energy networks, together with a broad range of other bundled services.

 Utility companies are focusing on their customers more than ever before.
 Successful new business models are being developed especially in renewable energies and new services brought into existing industries.
 However, the “prosumers” desire “to get off the grid” remains especially challenging.

 The abundance of fossil fuels due to the falling price of oil and the shale gas revolution is a challenge to the world’s shift to renewable sources of energy, such as wind and solar power. < >Private sector participation is essential to meet energy investment needs in full, but mobilising private investors and capital will require a concerted effort to reduce political and regulatory uncertainties.

-The 2016 conference will be held in Brussels, Belgium.
+The 2016 conference was held in Brussels, Belgium.